smallyunet/the-minimal-blockchain/README.md

 ## Configuration

 You change the config by modifying the const in the "config/config.go" or setup environment variable.

-Support environment variable list:
+Supported environment variable list:

 | Variable name | Description |
 | -- | -- |